Aliases for INS Gene

 After removal of the precursor signal peptide, proinsulin is post-translationally cleaved into three peptides: the B chain and A chain peptides, which are covalently linked via two disulfide bonds to form insulin, and C-peptide.
 Binding of insulin to the insulin receptor (INSR) stimulates glucose uptake.
 A multitude of mutant alleles with phenotypic effects have been identified.
 There is a read-through gene, INS-IGF2, which overlaps with this gene at the 5' region and with the IGF2 gene at the 3' region.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jun 2010]

 GeneCards Summary for INS Gene

 INS (Insulin) is a Protein Coding gene.
-Diseases associated with INS include hyperproinsulinemia, familial and hair-an syndrome.
-Among its related pathways are PI3K-Akt signaling pathway and Ras signaling pathway.
+Diseases associated with INS include diabetes mellitus, permanent neonatal and maturity-onset diabetes of the young, type 10.
+Among its related pathways are Signaling by GPCR and Metabolism.
 GO annotations related to this gene include identical protein binding and protease binding.
 An important paralog of this gene is INS-IGF2.